Rishi-Prasadha/Austin-Zillow-Airbnb-Analysis-Application/README.md

 ## Usage

-This is mainly for analysis of data.
+This is mainly for analysis of real estate data in Austin between 2000 and 2022.
 You can go through the graphs and widgets to see what types of houses and what areas of Austin are most profitable.

 ---